UBC-STAT/stat-201/docs/group-project-page.md

 Continue by explaining why the plot(s) and estimates that you produced are not enough to give to a stakeholder, and what you should provide in addition to address this gap.
-Make sure your plans include at least one hypothesis test and one confidence interval, with at least one of these being calculated using both bootstrapping and asymptotics for comparison (only relevant for situations where we covered the asymptotic distribution in this class).
+Make sure your plans include at least one hypothesis test and one confidence interval.
+If possible, compare both the bootstrapping and asymptotics methods.

 Finish this section by reflecting on how your final report might play out: